standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Good morning, Mr. Herrick, good morning.
 It is a frosty day.
 That is why we are a little late.
-Frost makes good appetites; that is one good thing {14}that it does.
+Frost makes good appetites; that is one good thing that it does.
 We were just going to get up from the table, when there was a demand for more bread and butter.
 By no means the first demand, eh, boys?”